 Joining the puppies, she huddled in the dark underground and with one long, anxious breath, released her fears with a scream that rivaled the fury raging above.

 Widowed and childless, Everleigh mourns her husband’s death and moves in with her mother, who is also a widow.
 Succumbing to her new life, with no bright future seemingly in reach, Everleigh believes she is content, but that all changes when she runs into her old high school friend, Don Callahan.
 Before long, Everleigh begins to question her choices.
 Lighting a spark inside of her, Everleigh soon finds the doors she’d trapped herself behind coming unlocked, but will the shame of loving someone else stop Everleigh from finding happiness again?

 “Do you dance?”
 “Dance?
 Yes.
 But don’t tell my paster…He doesn’t know Jesus approves.”

 Having lost her memories after her dad’s death during 9/11, Beck’s time in Florida comes with its own complications.
 With no idea why the recently deceased lady of the house has gifted it to Beck, she does everything she can to remember her childhood.
 However, soon after her arrival, she meets Bruno Endicott, a boy she grew up with though she has no recollection of it.
 Will Beck’s time in Florida help her remember the memories that have been buried, and what about Bruno?
 Will their budding friendship only complicate her current situation more?

 He’d kissed her in his heart before his velvet lips covered hers.

 The Memory House was a compelling read.
-You would think that four points of views would be confusing, but the story was written so naturally that each viewpoint brought the story together in a magical way.
+You would think that four points of view would be confusing, but the story was written so naturally that each viewpoint brought the story together in a magical way.
 Emotions flew off the pages, and the characters felt so real that I wondered if I was reading nonfiction rather than fiction.
-Rachel Hauck captures her audience with her words, always keeping Jesus at the center, and tackled controversial topics in a sensitive yet inspiring way.
+Rachel Hauck captures her audience with her words, always keeping Jesus at the center and tackling controversial topics in a sensitive yet inspiring way.
 Showing us that life is messy and not squeaky clean, The Memory House proved that even though we all sin, forgiveness and redemption are always available.